The First Wave (film): Release

 In March 2021, Neon and National Geographic Documentary Films acquired distribution rights to the film.
 It had its world premiere at the Hamptons International Film Festival on October 7, 2021.
 It also screened at the Busan International Film Festival and BFI London Film Festival on October 9, 2021.
 It will also screen at AFI Fest in November 2021.
-It is scheduled to be released in the United States on November 19, 2021. and in the United Kingdom on November 26, 2021, by Dogwoof.
+It released in the United States on November 19, 2021. and in the United Kingdom on November 26, 2021, by Dogwoof.

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 27 reviews, with an average rating of 7.9/10.
 The website's consensus reads "The First Wave presents a starkly gripping snapshot of a crisis unfolding -- and its grim toll on those who put their lives on the line to fight it".
 On Metacritic, the film has a weighted average score of 85 out of 100, based on 11 critics, indicating "universal acclaim".